'Explosive' Image Of An Assassination Wins World Press Photo Of The Year

 Associated Press photographer Burhan Ozbilici, who happened to stop in at the gallery in Ankara on his way home from work on Dec.
 19, 2016, was just a few feet away from the shooting and documented the harrowing event.

 "I remember thinking: 'I might be killed or injured, but the Russian ambassador has been shot.
-This is very big news, so as a journalist it is my responsibility to stand and do my work,'" Ozbilici said in an interview with World Press Photo's Witness magazine.
+This is very big news, so as a journalist it is my responsibility to stand and do my work,' " Ozbilici said in an interview with World Press Photo's Witness magazine.
 "Even if I was killed, there would still be photos."

 Jury members made it clear there was a difficult debate over whether selecting the photo might send the wrong message.